paraspell/docs/docs/api/xcmP.md

 **Endpoint**: `POST /x-transfer`

    - **Parameters**:
-     - `to` (Query parameter): (required): Represents the Parachain to which the assets will be transferred.
+     - `to` (Inside JSON body): (required): Represents the Parachain to which the assets will be transferred.
-     - `amount` (Query parameter): (required): Specifies the amount of assets to transfer.
+     - `amount` (Inside JSON body): (required): Specifies the amount of assets to transfer.
 It should be a numeric value.
-     - `address` (Query parameter): (required): Specifies the address of the recipient.
+     - `address` (Inside JSON body): (required): Specifies the address of the recipient.

    - **Errors**:
      - `400`  (Bad request exception) - Returned when query parameters  'to' is not provided